 Serve.
 Then serve the Pad Thai while it’s nice and hot, sprinkled with lots of crushed peanuts, extra crushed red pepper flakes (if desired) and a good squeeze of fresh lime juice.

 Tamarind Concentrate: This recipe is made to taste more like authentic Pad Thai, which has more tang and less sweetness than you will typically find in some American restaurants.
 If you would like a less tangy dish, I recommend adding just half of the tamarind concentrate to begin (then you can also toss the noodles with extra in the end, if you want more).
 And if you would like the dish to be on the sweeter side, I recommend increasing the amount of brown sugar to 1/2 cup.
+Also please note that different brands of tamarind paste can vary significantly in terms of potency and tartness.

 How To Make Shrimp Pad Thai: Season 1 pound of large shrimp (peeled and de-veined) with salt and pepper.
 Sauté in 1 tablespoon oil over high heat until the shrimp are bright pink and cooked through, stirring occasionally, about 1-2 minutes.
 Transfer to a clean plate and set aside.